manishl7/kafka/README.md

 3>To create a topic
-kafka-topics.sh --bootstrap-server 127.0.0.1:9092 --topic kafka-project --create   #kafka-proect is just the name of the topic ;it can be anything.
+kafka-topics.sh --bootstrap-server 127.0.0.1:9092 --topic kafka-project --create   #kafka-proect is just the name of the topic ;it can be anything. then 3.1>to run consumer #this is where we can view results kafka-console-consumer.sh --bootstrap-server 127.0.0.1:9002 --topic kafka-project

 4>Once the kafka topic is creaated run the data.py and producer.py